 Alabama Hills has been on our Bucket List for some time.
 We scored a scenic (but perhaps not that level) site just off Movie Road.
 Over 400 movies have been filmed in this area.

-We a have sweet spot in Mesquite Spring campground.
+We have a sweet spot in the Mesquite Spring campground.
 Unlike the overcrowded main campgrounds, there are only a few campers here each night.

-This unique canyon is one of the few place where the Mojave River flows above ground.
+This unique canyon is one of the few places where the Mojave River flows above ground.
 A good stopping spot not far from the highway.

 One of the activities we are enjoying in SoCal is hiking.
-There is an amazing number of hikes available within driving distance from Jojoba Hills, and there’s BLM land just outside our parks gate that offers random single track dirt roads and trails to explore.
-Here’s a brief recap of the February...
+There is an amazing number of hikes available within driving distance from Jojoba Hills, and there’s BLM land just outside our park's gate that offers random single-track dirt roads and trails to explore.
+Here’s a brief recap of the Februa...

 One of the activities we are enjoying in SoCal is hiking.
-There is an amazing number of hikes available within driving distance from Jojoba Hills, and there’s BLM land just outside our parks gate that offers random single track dirt roads and trails to explore.
+There is an amazing number of hikes available within driving distance from Jojoba Hills, and there’s BLM land just outside our park's gate that offers random single-rack dirt roads and trails to explore.
 Here’s a brief recap of the January...

-Top Photo: Hot air ballon on the horizon on this chilly morning.
+Top Photo: Hot air balloon on the horizon on this chilly morning.